generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 Now that the basic idea has been motivated and demonstrated in a language more suited to it, we can get to the main question: can we implement a reasonably ergonomic and performant version of this in Python?
 It is clear enough that McCarthy's `amb` operator can be implemented in basically any programming language; [Rosetta Code](https://rosettacode.org/wiki/Amb#Python) contains several implementations that seem fairly clean and well-behaved, including a (somewhat impractical) transliteration of the list monad described above (as well as more [Haskell](https://rosettacode.org/wiki/Amb#Haskell) examples).

+This is somewhat brittle, since we are forced to intermediate every operation in our code TODO.
 Clearly, we would prefer to go beyond `amb`-like data structures -- we want to interleave Python's control flow with some amount of automated branching logic.
 Unless we want to either

 - (a) build a DSL supplanting Python's normal constructs and implement our own pseudo-interpreter/compiler; and/or
 - (b) perform AST-munging of the kind Python JIT compilers (JAX, Numba, etc.) have to do